 - Big Damn Heroes: Is the only reason the Lukari don't have their sun destroyed.

-- Heinz Hybrid: He's at least three races joined together.
+- Heinz Hybrid: He's at least five races joined together.

 - My God, What Have I Done?: He's the creator of the Tox Uthat and thus (indirectly) responsible for the destruction of the Na'kuhl's sun.